alpheios-project/arethusa/docs/content/plugin_guide.md

 functions.

 The same goes for the next call `translations.init()`.
-Plugins' init function are very important and will get called frequently.
+Plugins' init functions are very important and will get called frequently.
 They setup a plugin and update the internal state of a plugin.
 When `Arethusa` moves between chunks of documents, the annotation targets change.
-Everytime this happens, the plugins react and update themselves.
+Every time this happens, the plugins react and update themselves.

 This might sound a little too abstract, a real example will make this more clear: